Cityplaza: Additional information

 The mall houses several department stores, including the 180,000-square-foot APITA (formerly UNY before 2007, under the same group), Marks & Spencer and eslite spectrum, along with various shops and restaurants such as Toys "R" Us and Muji, as well as around 40 food stalls and facilities like MOViE MOViE Cityplaza.
 The mall covers over 1 million square feet and features up to 170 stores.
 There is also a parking lot in the basement.
 The mall's lobby boasts a 78-foot tall red arch, which is the largest and tallest indoor arch in Asia.

 MOViE MOViE Cityplaza offers six wide screen houses, including "MOViEMAXX" and the VIP house "MM Moments," featuring 4K projection and state-of-the-art equipment to provide a high-quality movie experience.

 In March 2014, the developer announced the introduction of over 30 new retail brands, including i.t, LOG-ON, GREYHOUND Café, Club Monaco, Francfranc, Marimekko, Marc by Marc Jacobs, and iBlues.
 The floor area dedicated to cosmetics and skincare products was increased from approximately 5,000 square feet to 12,000 square feet, and the floor area occupied by fashion tenants also rose to over 25%.

 Key events

-Cityplaza hosts a variety of themed events, including movie premieres, concert press conferences, auto shows, brand exhibitions, festive installations (such as for Christmas and Lunar New Year), and collaborations with popular IPs, providing rich and exciting experiences.
+Cityplaza hosts a variety of themed events, including movie premieres, concert press conferences, auto shows, brand exhibitions, festive installations for occasions such as Christmas and Lunar New Year, and collaborations with popular intellectual properties.

-From July 9 to August 29, 2021, Cityplaza held the "LIVE HAPPY" themed event, aimed at helping citizens find joy in their busy lives.
+From 9 July to 29 August 2021, Cityplaza held the "LIVE HAPPY" themed event, aimed at helping citizens find joy in their busy lives.
 The event featured four large art installations, including colourful ribbons, large light boxes, dynamic sensors, and music interactive devices.

-From August 3 to September 1, 2024, Swire Properties partnered with Liverpool Football Club to host "Welcome to Anfield – The LFC Experience" at Cityplaza.
+From 3 August to 1 September 2024, Swire Properties partnered with Liverpool Football Club to host "Welcome to Anfield – The LFC Experience" at Cityplaza.
 The event recreated Liverpool's home ground, Anfield, in the mall's second-floor atrium and central bridge, with former Liverpool stars present to interact with fans and share the passion for football.
 Fans could experience three interactive football games and win limited-edition souvenirs.